kubeflow/website/content/en/docs/components/pipelines/v1/installation/localcluster-deployment.md

 K3ai is a lightweight "infrastructure in a box" designed specifically to install and configure AI tools and platforms on portable hardware, such as laptops and edge devices.
-This enables users to perform quick experimentations with Kubeflow on a local cluster.
+This enables users to perform quick experiments with Kubeflow on a local cluster.

 K3ai's main goal is to provide a quick way to install Kubernetes (K3s-based) and